Iraqi chemical weapons program: Gassing of Kurds and Shia Muslims

-List of known Iraqi CW uses
+List of known Iraqi chemical attacks

 The Iran–Iraq War ended in August 1988.
 By that time, according to the Iraq Survey Group Final Report, seven UN specialist missions had documented repeated use of chemicals in the war.
 According to Iraq itself, it consumed almost 19,500 chemical bombs, over 54,000 chemical artillery shells and 27,000 short-range chemical rockets between 1983 and 1988.
 Iraq declared it consumed about 1,800 tons of mustard gas, 140 tons of Tabun, and over 600 tons of Sarin.
 Almost two-thirds of the CW weapons were used in the last 18 months of the war.

+All of this suggests that Iraq was in violation of the Geneva Protocol, a law that prohibits the use of chemical weapons.
+But how could Iraq have used chemical weapons repeatedly for five years without the Security Council's intervention? according to CIA reports, the Reagan administration continued to aid Saddam despite knowing that he was carrying out the worst chemical attacks in history against Iran.

 Examples of CW use by Iraq include the following from the Final Report.
 (These are selected uses only.
 Numerous other smaller scale CW attacks occurred.)

-Use in the Iran–Iraq War, 1983–1988

-Use at Halabja, Iraq 1988
+Against Iranians and Kurds, 1983–1988

+Against Kurds, 1988

 On March 16, 1988, the Halabja massacre occurred.
 The Iraqi army hit residential areas of the Iraqi city with sarin gas and the roads leading out of the city with mustard gas the day after.
 An estimated 3,200 to 5,000 people were killed.
 Most of the victims were Kurdish Iraqi civilians who died within minutes after the bombing and those who survived and tried to leave the city the following day were injured when they passed contaminated roads.

 In the meanwhile, an Iraqi high-ranking authority officially confessed in a meeting with Javier Pérez de Cuéllar, the Secretary-General of the United Nations for the utilization of chemical weapons by Iraq.